Dyeing My Hair Helped Me With My Postpartum Depression

 My daughter was born on Dec.
 8, 2016.
 On Dec.
 11, 2016, I found myself crying inconsolably as I cradled her in bed at 3 a.m.
 My tears felt like a reflection of her own.
 As I looked down on her, I couldn't imagine what she must be feeling.
 After all, she had been abruptly taken out of her warm womb home.
 Suddenly she was surrounded by loud noises, bright lights, and so many people wanting to poke and prod her small face and squirming body.
 Everything she'd ever known prior to being born was gone.
 Everything I'd known prior to her arrival felt like it was gone, too.
 It's part of the reason why dyeing my hair helped with my postpartum depression.

 Although I was never officially diagnosed, I'm pretty certain that I spent the first 50 days of her life in a hole of postpartum depression (PPD).
 As someone who has long struggled with both depression and anxiety, my newfound misery wasn't really a surprise.
-According to the American Pregnancy Association, approximately 80 percent of new mothers develop PPD, which can manifest in "weepiness or crying for no apparent reason, impatience, irritability, restlessness, anxiety, fatigue, insomnia, sadness, mood changes, and poor concentration."
+According to the American Pregnancy Association, up to 80 percent of new mothers develop the baby blues, which can manifest in "weepiness or crying for no apparent reason, impatience, irritability, restlessness, anxiety, fatigue, insomnia, sadness, mood changes, and poor concentration."
 My every waking moment was spent in a state of all of the above.
 I still cannot fully describe the emotions coursing through my mind during that initial period of motherhood.
 Everything was overwhelming.
 I felt like I was losing sight of myself.
 I wondered whether I'd ever be able to be a whole person again.
 I doubted my abilities as a mother.
 I questioned how the doctors could've let me of all people take home this co-dependent, fragile little thing.

 After a particularly bad couple of days, however, I decided to do what I always do when things get rough: I dyed my hair.